Spotting on birth control is a common experience – so firstly, don’t worry!

 - Pelvic inflammatory disease (PID)

-- Cervical ectropion (fragile area on cervix often worsened by contraceptive pill)
+- Cervical ectropion (a fragile area on cervix often made worsen by contraceptive pill)

 - Changes to the cervix which might lead onto cancer